ftuyama/cracking-the-tech-interview/docs/ruby/polymorphism.md

 ## Polymorphism in RoR

-Polymorphic associations in Ruby on Rails allow a single association to be associated with multiple models, enabling table abstraction.
-This means that the same polymorphic association can be used for multiple models, allowing you to create more flexible and reusable code.
+In RoR, polymorphic associations allow a model to belong to more than one other model, on a single association.

 ### Example

-Let's say you have a social networking application where users can post comments on both articles and photos.
 You can use Polymorphic associations to allow comments to belong to either an article or a photo.

-To implement this, you would create a Comment model with the following attributes:

 ```bash
 rails generate model Comment content:text commentable:references{polymorphic}